arangodb/docs/3.9/programs-arangod-log.md

 previous versions.

-- `--log.escape-unicode-chars`: when its value is set to false, the unicode character will be retained, and its actual value will be displayed.
-For example, `犬` will be displayed as `犬`.
-When its value is set to true, the character is escaped, and the hex code for the character is displayed.
-For example, `犬` would be displayed as its hex code, `\u72AC`.
+- `--log.escape-unicode-chars`: when its value is set to false, the unicode character will be retained and written to the log as-is.
+For example, `犬` will be logged as `犬`.
+When the flag value is set to `true`, any Unicode characters are escaped, and the hex codes for all Unicode characters are logged instead.
+For example, `犬` would be logged as its hex code, `\u72AC`.
 The default value for this flag is set to `false` for compatibility with previous versions.

 A side effect of turning off the escaping is that it will reduce the CPU